Gazete Duvar

-Duvar is an online news portal which focuses mainly on Turkish politics.
+Duvar was an online news portal which focuses mainly on Turkish politics.
 Duvar's headquarters are located in Sariyer Istanbul.

+History

-It was founded in 2016 by Vedat Zencir, the first conciencious objector in Turkey.
+It was founded in 2016 by Vedat Zencir, the first conscientious objector in Turkey.
 Its current editor-in-chief is Ali Duran Topuz and it is described as reporting critically on the Turkish government.
 Several Academics for Peace who were dismissed from their work figure among its authors.
 Other journalists recruited were formerly employed by other Turkish media but dismissed due to their articles which criticized the Turkish government.
 Gazete Duvar was ordered several times to remove articles from the internet.
 In the past, Turkish judges have issued rulings which blocked access to certain articles it has published.